ruskid/yii-nextval-oracle/README.md

 # Yii1 Oracle AutoIncrement Behavior
-As you know folks, oracle sucks with php and yii in particular.
+As you know folks, oracle sucks with php (pdo_oci) and yii in particular.
 @See one of the headache.
 <p>http://www.yiiframework.com/forum/index.php/topic/6657-sequencename-and-oracle/</p>
 <p>http://stackoverflow.com/questions/9328980/why-doesnt-pdos-oracle-driver-implement-lastinsertid</p>